Eladm1313/TabularDataScience22/README.md

 Project Report is attached `TabularDataFinalProject22.pdf`

-Code and project Demonstration can be viewed in the jupyter notebook (python3.8)
+Code and project Demonstration can be viewed in the jupyter notebook (python3) under `Notebook\TDS - Project demonstration.ipynb`

 # Running options: